 (We were asked to share our most inspirational quote.
 This one is mine)

-About meI'm Carly, living together with Jeroen, Hidde (5) and Jens (3) in Utrecht, The Netherlands.
-I like art and design (from illustrations and ceramics to interior) and also giving it a try to give my own creative ideas a chance.
+About meI'm Carly, living in Utrecht, The Netherlands, together with Jeroen, Hidde (5) and Jens (3).
+I like getting inspired by art, illustrations, design and just..daily life!
 Of course you can mail me!

 - May 2013